DragoQCC/HardHatC2/README.md

 Code contributions are welcome!
 Feel free to submit feature requests, pull requests, or send me your ideas on [Discord][Discord].

 ## Features
+### Custom Asset Support
+- Assets are the Implants and associated plugins for the team server and client.
+To see the available ones and learn how to create more, check out the [HardHat Toolbox](https://github.com/HardHatToolbox)

 ### Teamserver & Client